-In order to be successful in the online or hybrid environment, you'll need to meet the minimum technology and system requirements; please refer to the Technology and System RequirementLinks to an external site information.
+In order to be successful in the online or hybrid environment, you'll need to meet the minimum technology and system requirements; please refer to the Technology and System Requirements information.
 Additionally, students are required to have headphone speakers, microphone, or webcams compatible with their computer available to use.
 Please note that any course with online proctored exams require a computer with a camera (tablets are not compatible) to complete exams online.